anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

     percent: 40
 ---

 I am a Research Assistant at the University of Alberta working with <a href="https://webdocs.cs.ualberta.ca/~whitem/">Martha White</a>  in the <a href="http://rlai.ualberta.ca/">RLAI Lab</a>.
-Before this, I earned a BSc in Information Technologies (IT) from the National Polytechnic University of Armenia (NPUA).

 My current research centers on online reinforcement learning, specifically on creating methods that dynamically tune hyperparameters during agent-environment interactions.
-I have also contributed to designing continuing environments that evaluate an agent's adaptability in dynamic and partially observable settings.
+I have also contributed to designing continuing environments that evaluate an agent's adaptability in dynamicaly changing partially observable settings.
 Additionally, drawing inspiration from animal learning theories, I explore concepts such as environmental enrichment - studying how diverse, task-agnostic observations can enhance an agent's abilities across both simple and complex RL environments.

-Lately, I've become increasingly interested in exploring capacity-constrained, lifelong learning agents, as I believe intelligent behviors arise from mitigating natural limitations, while adapting, planning and interacting with the environment.
+I am also interested in exploring capacity-constrained, lifelong learning agents, as I believe intelligent behviors arise from mitigating natural limitations, while adapting, planning and interacting with the environment.

 **Contact:** hakhverd [at] ualberta [dot] ca